 Dear Parents and Community Members:

-As a result of the master planning process, a grass-roots effort has been mounted by community members to advocate for the modernization of our high schools.
-They have selected the name CARE – Community Advancement through Renovation for Education – and have registered with the State FPPC to advance this cause through fund raising and community outreach.
+CARE (Community Advancement through Renovation for Education), the grass-roots citizens committee advocating the modernization of our high schools, continues to advance the cause through fund raising and community outreach.
 Anyone interested in learning more about CARE can find them on Facebook at CAREforOUSD or on the web at www.CAREforOUSD.org.

 Michael L. Christensen